 · Permit Required: Only during the winter

-Humphreys Trail is an out-and-back trek that will take you to the highest natural point in the state of Arizona above 12,000 ft.
+Humphreys Trail is an out-and-back trek that will take you to the highest natural point in the state of Arizona–12,633 ft!
 From lush alpine forests to mountainous scree fields, hikers will witness some of the state’s most magnificent views.

 Mt.
 Humphreys, along with Mt.
 Agassiz and Mt.
 Fremont are within Arizona’s San Francisco Peaks, a mountain range located just outside of Flagstaff, Arizona.
 This mountain range is believed to have reached an elevation of 16,000 ft. before a volcanic eruption that occurred more than 1,000 years ago.

 As one of the more difficult trails in Arizona, it’s important to note that Humphreys Trail is not for beginner hikers.
 The steepness of the trek and the elevation increase of 3,000 ft. makes the journey challenging.
-Full transparency, this was the hardest trek I’ve ever hiked in my life.
+Full transparency, this was the hardest trek I’ve ever hiked.
 Kicked my booty!

 The trailhead is located at the Arizona Snowbowl ski resort, just north of Flagstaff.
 The trailhead lot, Hart Prairie, can be accessed from Hwy 180.
 If you are heading in from Flagstaff, drive North on Humphreys St. and turn left onto Hwy 180.
 You can also type in Hart Prairie Lot to your GPS.

-As you approach the 3.75-mile marker, the tree line will begin to thin, and you may even notice the air thinning as well– this may make it a more difficult to catch your breath.
+As you approach the 3.75-mile marker, the tree line will begin to thin, and you may even notice the air thinning as well, making it more difficult to catch your breath.
 Be prepared for a temperature decrease as you gain elevation.

 You will soon reach the saddle between Agassiz Peak and Humphreys Peak.
 Take a left to continue to Humphrey’s summit, while the Weatherford Trail veers right towards Agassiz.
 The trail will zigzag through rocky terrain and large boulders.
 The path remains fairly obvious, but the wooden stakes will continue to guide you.
 The final mile is extremely strenuous and has a few false summits.
 Keep hiking.
-You will know when you made it to the top when you see the legendary sign with the elevation, 12,633 ft.
+You'll know when you made it to the top when you see the legendary sign with the elevation (top photo) 😊.

 What to Pack